 Studies have shown that immunity may decrease over time.

 The Food and Drug Administration (FDA) authorized boosters for all adults.
-And the Centers for Disease Control and Prevention (CDC) has updated guidance on eligibility for boosters.
+And the Centers for Disease Control and Prevention (CDC) has updated guidance on who can have boosters.

 In general, a COVID-19 vaccine booster dose should be the same vaccine brand as what you originally received.
 However, you may choose to get a different COVID-19 vaccine as a booster shot.
 Mix and match dosing for booster shots is allowed under current recommendations.
 Talk to your health care provider if you have questions.